SixLabors/docs/articles/imagesharp.drawing/index.md

 ### What is ImageSharp.Drawing?
 ImageSharp.Drawing is a library build on top on ImageSharp to providing 2D Drawing extensions.

 ImageSharp.Drawing is designed from the ground up to be flexible and extensible.
-The library provides API endpoints for common vector and text processing operations adds the building blocks for building custom image.
+The library provides API endpoints for common vector and text processing operations adding the building blocks for building custom images.

 Built against [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), ImageSharp.Drawing can be used in device, cloud, and embedded/IoT scenarios.